Netflix Error 12001

 If you experience the error code 12001, it typically points to some information stored on your device that needs to be refreshed.
 Follow the troubleshooting steps for your device below to resolve the issue.

-Make sure your device is supported
+Make sure your device is certified

 Restart your Android phone or tablet